troglobit/finit/doc/config.md

 * `runparts <DIR>`
   Call [run-parts(8)][] on `DIR` to run start scripts.
 All executable files, or scripts, in the directory are called, in alphabetic order.
+  The scripts in this directory are executed at the very end of runlevel `S`, bootstrap.

   It can be beneficial to use `S01name`, `S02othername`, etc. if there is a dependency order between the scripts.
 Symlinks to existing daemons can talso be used, but make sure they daemonize by default.

-  As the optional `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.
+  Similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.